-The bottom line is that you want to earn what you believe you are worth and also what you need to build your business, cover your costs and net you the profit margin you seek.
+The bottom line is that you want to earn what you believe you are worth and what you need to build your business, cover your costs and get you the profit margin you seek.
 If you are not sure how to go about asking and getting what you want and deserve, here are some pointers:

-Be confident: You may be inclined to take less than you want because you lack the confidence to ask for what you deserve.
+You may be inclined to take less than you want because you lack the confidence to ask for what you deserve.
 Put that out of your mind.
 Think confidently and remind yourself daily that you deserve what you want and so should ask for it.

-Talk about your value: When prospects inquire about your services, start the conversation by first talking about your training and expertise.
+When prospects inquire about your services, start the conversation by first talking about your training and expertise.
 Don’t lead with prices.
 You want the prospect to understand why you stand out and the value you offer before you even talk pricing.

-When you are talking to prospects, don’t focus on whether or not they will accept your fees.
+When you are talking to prospects, please don’t focus on whether or not they will accept your fees.
 Focus on your worth and engaging with the client.
-Some clients will always look for a bargain even though they eventually will pay what you ask because you they realize they will be getting great service.
+Some clients will always look for a bargain even though they eventually will pay what you ask because they realize they will be getting great service.